earthboundkid/flowmatic/README.md

 }

-// Process the tasks with as many workers as GOMAXPROCS flowmatic.DoTasks(flowmatic.MaxProcs, task, manager, "http://example.com/")
+// Process the tasks with as many workers as GOMAXPROCS flowmatic.ManageTasks(flowmatic.MaxProcs, task, manager, "http://example.com/")
 // Check if anything went wrong if managerErr != nil {
     fmt.Println("error", managerErr)
 }
 ```

-Normally, it is very difficult to keep track of concurrent code because any combination of events could occur in any order or simultaneously, and each combination has to be accounted for by the programmer. `flowmatic.DoTasks` makes it simple to write concurrent code because everything follows a simple rule: **tasks happen concurrently; the manager runs serially**.
+Normally, it is very difficult to keep track of concurrent code because any combination of events could occur in any order or simultaneously, and each combination has to be accounted for by the programmer. `flowmatic.ManageTasks` makes it simple to write concurrent code because everything follows a simple rule: **tasks happen concurrently; the manager runs serially**.

 Centralizing control in the manager makes reasoning about the code radically simpler.
 When writing locking code, if you have M states and N methods, you need to think about all N states in each of the M methods, giving you an M × N code explosion.
 By centralizing the logic, the N states only need to be considered in one location: the manager.